-This page will be frequently updated as the emergency response to this pandemic moves forward.
-Send us your questions to email@example.com and we will do our best to address them on this page!
+The COVID-19 coronavirus pandemic may seem scary, but together, we can be prepared, safe and healthy.
+This page will be updated as the response moves forward.
+Send your questions to email@example.com and we will do our best to address them!

 Learn more about how to reduce the likelihood of infection.

 “Patients do not become immunosuppressed because of the Chiari I malformation.
 A surgical procedure for Chiari I malformation and syringomyelia may cause minor reductions in immune function if 1) there is considerable blood loss that reduces the number of lymphocytes in the blood and/or 2) there is poor nutrition after surgery.
 Corticosteroids, medications like dexamethasone (Decadron) and prednisone, can reduce immune function if they are used around the time of surgery, but their use is usually limited to a few days after surgery.
 So, a person should not be immunosuppressed after a surgical procedure that has little blood loss, is followed by normal oral intake, and does not require immunosuppressive medications.[For example, a] 7 year old who underwent surgery 6 weeks ago should be recovered from surgery and have an immune system that functions as well as before surgery, unless there are other factors, such as the medications discussed above, that suppress the immune system.